sanctuuary/APE/README.md

 When running APE-&lt;version>.jar from the command line, it requires a JSON configuration file given as a parameter and executes the automated workflow composition process accordingly.
 This configuration file (see [APE cofiguration example](https://github.com/sanctuuary/APE_UseCases/blob/master/SimpleDemo/ape.configuration) and [APE configuration documentation](https://github.com/sanctuuary/APE_UseCases#configuration-file)) provides references to all therefor required information:
 1. *Domain model* - classification of the types and operations in the domain in form of an **ontology** (see [ontology example](https://github.com/sanctuuary/APE_UseCases/blob/master/SimpleDemo/GMT_Demo_UseCase.owl) in OWL) and a **tool annotation file** (see [tool annotations example](https://github.com/sanctuuary/APE_UseCases/blob/master/SimpleDemo/tool_annotations.json) in JSON).
 2. *Workflow specification* - including a list of **workflow inputs/outputs** and template-based (see [constraint templates](https://github.com/sanctuuary/APE_UseCases/blob/master/SimpleDemo/constraint_templates.json)) **workflow constraints** (see [workflow constraints example](https://github.com/sanctuuary/APE_UseCases/blob/master/SimpleDemo/constraints.json))
-3. *Parameters* for the synthesis execution, such as the number of desired solutions, output directory, system configurations, etc.
+3. *Parameters* for the synthesis execution, such as the number of desired solutions, output directory, system configurations, etc. (see [APE configuration documentation](https://github.com/sanctuuary/APE_UseCases#configuration-file)).

 To run the APE CLI use: